antrea-io/antrea/docs/windows.md

 ### Installation as a Service

-Install Antrea (v0.13.0+ is required for containerd) as usual.
+Install Antrea as usual.
 The following command deploys Antrea with the version specified by `<TAG>`:

 ```bash
 kubectl apply -f https://github.com/antrea-io/antrea/releases/download/<TAG>/antrea.yml